nn33sy/hinhesh/README.md

 °_° An Ascii Game

-°_° A weird ugly computerish installation / scenography for an opera
+°_° A weird ugly computerish installation / scenography for an opera or a teuf

 °_° A Virtual Reality immersion to a dream Japan inspired by movies